ropensci/predictNMB/README.md

 ## Estimating model cutpoints

-Hypothetical NMB associated with each square of a confusion matrix must first be defined.
+We must first define a hypothetical NMB associated with each square of a confusion matrix (2x2 table).

 ``` r
 library(predictNMB)